oasis-open-projects/documentation/guides/open-project-services.md

 If needed, Projects may secure **Supplemental Services** based on their specific goals and sponsorship.

-See our [FAQ](https://github.com/oasis-open-projects/documentation/blob/master/guides/open-project-services-faq.md) for details.
+See our [Services FAQ](https://github.com/oasis-open-projects/documentation/blob/master/guides/open-project-services-faq.md) for details.